UKCloud/documentation/articles/other/other-ref-high-availability.md

 title: High availability on the UKCloud platform
 description: Describes how the UKCloud platform supports the development of highly available applications
 services: other
-author: Sue Highmoor
+author: shighmoor
-reviewer:
+reviewer: shighmoor
-lastreviewed: 01/11/2019
+lastreviewed: 07/10/2021

 toc_rootlink: Reference
 toc_sub1: